doda25-team9/operation/INTERNAL_NOTES.md

 - The final steps for nodes (`Run join command`) will probably fail if you are using Linux as it is a common issue.
 We tested it on MacOS and it works.
 We will clarify this with the lecturers.

-# A3: Operate and monitor kubernetes
+**Understanding the shared folder:**

+Vagrant automatically shares your host's `operation/` directory with all VMs at `/vagrant/`.
+Any file you create in the operation folder on your host is immediately accessible inside the VMs at `/vagrant/`.
+This is useful for deploying Kubernetes manifests without manual file copying.

-## Running the kubernetes cluster
+## Running the kubernetes cluster (Assignment 3)

 First, start the minikube cluster
 ```